This short video introduces you to a go-to-market strategy for generating leads in the data center space.

-So you're not seen as a commoditized provider of bandwidth, space, and power, and all that stuff that people will use against you.
+So you're not seen as a commoditized provider of bandwidth, space, power, and everything that people will use against you.

-You want to make sure they have good leverage on the sales process by being seen as a trusted advisor, an educator, and a subject matter expert.
+You want to ensure they have good leverage on the sales process by being seen as a trusted advisor, an educator, and a subject matter expert.

-So now we've taken strangers, the right kind of strangers, and we've attracted them into visitors.
+So now we've attracted the right kind of strangers as visitors.

-But so far, they're just anonymous leads that are circling around our content, circling around our website.
+But so far, they're just anonymous leads circling around your content and website.

-What can we do to get more of those anonymous visitors to convert into leads?
+What can you do to get more of those anonymous visitors to convert into leads?

-We need to give them a compelling reason to step out from anonymity and tell us who they are to convert more of those visitors into leads.
+Give them a compelling reason to step out from anonymity and tell you who they are to convert more of those visitors into leads.

-Then the way we typically do that is by premium content, content that's so good that people are willing to tell us a little bit about themselves, like exchanging essential business card kind of information for what's on the other side of the landing page.
+Then we typically do that by premium content, content that's so good that people are willing to tell us a little bit about themselves, like exchanging essential business card information for what's on the other side of the landing page.

-We need good webinars, webinar recordings, similar things where we have forms, landing pages, thank you pages, and email workflow automation.
+You need good webinars, webinar recordings, similar things where you have forms, landing pages, thank you pages, and email workflow automation.

-But again, those are going to be able to take a lot of your anonymous visitors and convert them into known leads, so you can build a relationship with them over time and continue educating and building trust with them.
+But again, those will be able to take many of your anonymous visitors and convert them into known leads, so you can build a relationship with them over time and continue educating and building trust with them.

 This is especially important in the data center space, where we know most people have a pretty long, considered sales process.

-So anything that we can do to accelerate the sales cycle is generally a good thing.
+So anything that you can do to accelerate the sales cycle is generally a good thing.

-So once we know who they are, like their persona, and we understand where they are in their journey, whether they're at the awareness stage, consideration stage, decision stage, and want one of the more common lifecycle stages that you'll see in a CRM.
+So once you know who they are, like their persona, and understand where they are in their journey, whether they're at the awareness stage, consideration stage, decision stage, and want one of the more common lifecycle stages that you'll see in a CRM.

-Then we want to send them helpful educational content by email nurturing, use some social nurturing, use some retargeting.
+Then send them helpful educational content by email nurturing, social nurturing, and retargeting.